DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnOption(id_options).md

 The column's index, data field, caption, type, or unique name.
 Refer to [columnOption(id)](/api-reference/10%20UI%20Widgets/GridBase/3%20Methods/columnOption(id).md '{basewidgetpath}/Methods/#columnOptionid') for details.

 ##### param(options): Object
-The options with their new values.
+The properties with their new values.

 ---
 #####See Also#####